DonDebonair/ploy/README.md

     version-environment-key: VERSION # optional, updates the given environment variable with the version when deploying
   - id: my-container # in case of ECS, this is the service name
     type: ecs
+    cluster: my-cluster
     version: v666
+    version-environment-key: VERSION # optional, updates the given environment variable in the container with the version when deploying
+    wait-for-service-stability: true # optional, defaults to false
+    wait-for-minutes: 5 # optional, how long to wait for service stability, defaults to 30
+    force-new-deployment: true # optional, defaults to false
 ```

 Typically, you'll have one configuration file for each environment (e.g. dev, prod, staging).